Don’t you often think, how do fishes and other aquatic animals breathe underwater?

 In some water bodies, organic matter is a great source of oxygen gas.
 These organic matters include sewage and other pollutants present in the water bodies.
 The greater the BOD, lower is the dissolved oxygen available for the aerobic animals such as fishes and other aquatic ecosystems.

 The BOD is accordingly a reliable measure of the organic pollution of water bodies.
-The main reasons toward treating wastewater prior to its discharge into a water resource are to reduce its BOD level (the demand for oxygen) and thereby, reduce its demand from the lakes, rivers, streams, or tidewaters into which the wastewater is released.
+The main reason for treating wastewater prior to its discharge into a water resource is to reduce its BOD level (the demand for oxygen).

 Importance of BOD – Biochemical oxygen demand